Roche/pyreadstat/README.md

 pip install pyreadstat --user
 ```

-Notice that at the moment we offer pre-compiled wheels for windows, mac and
+At the moment we offer pre-compiled wheels for windows, mac and
-linux for Python 2.7, 3.6, 3.7 and 3.8.
-Python 2.7 does not work for
+linux.
+Look at the [pypi webpage](https://pypi.org/project/pyreadstat/) to find out which python versions
-windows (see later python 2.7 support).
+are currently supported.
 If there is no pre-compiled
 wheel available, pip will attempt to compile the source code.

 ### Using conda

 The package is also available in [conda-forge](https://anaconda.org/conda-forge/pyreadstat) for windows, mac and linux
-64 bit, python 3.6, 3.7 and 3.8. only.
+64 bit.
+Visit the Conda forge webpage to find out which python versions are currently supported.

 In order to install: